 - The pipeline north of Beef Bend Road to Scholls Ferry Road (PLM 5.1) is a partnership with Washington County’s Roy Rogers Road widening project.
 Visit Washington County’s website for information about road improvements.
-Construction is scheduled to begin in 2019.
+Road construction began in 2018.
+Pipeline construction is scheduled to begin in late summer/early fall 2019.

 - Construction of the pipeline from Scholls Ferry Road to Grabhorn Road (PLM 5.2) is being coordinated with new residential development along Scholls Ferry and Tile Flat Roads.
-Construction is scheduled to begin in early 2019.
+Construction will begin in summer 2019.

 - Design of the third phase, Grabhorn Road to Farmington Road, via Clark Hill Road (PLM 5.3), 3. will begin in 2019.
 This section of the pipeline will travel north along Grabhorn Road to the new water storage tanks on Cooper Mountain, and then west to Clark Hill Road then north to Farmington Road.
 Alternative alignments are still being studied in this pipeline section to address concerns about constructability along Farmington Road.